Missing Piece Blog

 Insurance coverage for ABA therapy can differ according to which insurance company clients are with.
 Much of the time, patients aren’t aware that some companies won’t cover all aspects of ABA therapy.
 This could lead to a claim denial or rejection down the line.

-It’s essential that you or your staff know precisely what services are covered by a client’s insurance.
+It’s essential that your billing staff know precisely what services are covered by a client’s insurance.
 This enables you to avoid providing services that aren’t covered or ensuring you stay within the maximum benefit cap that some insurance providers have.
 By taking the time to do some simple coverage verification, you can avoid a host of delays.

 Incorrect information in reports